 - Address: 6105 Detroit Avenue (side of Stockyard Meats)

 - Artists: Eileen Dorsey and Chicago-based Ish Muhammad

 - Artist: Lisa Quine

-This mural by Clevelander Lisa Quine is eye-catching and definitely perfect for an Instagram pic.
+This mural by former Clevelander Lisa Quine is eye-catching and definitely perfect for an Instagram pic.
 Unfortunately, as of April 2019, the area around the mural is still a bit of construction zone, and access to the mural is blocked by a fence.
 (You can still take photos of it, though!)

 - Address: 6805 Detroit Avenue (west side)

 This adorable mural by Cleveland Heights-based Justin Michael Will is one of my favorites in this neighborhood; it never fails to make me smile.

 - Address: 7320 Detroit Avenue (corner of Detroit and W. 74th, on the side on Banter)

 Banter Beer and Wine is worth a visit as it is (beer! bratwurst! poutine!), but it’s extra worth visiting because of this beautiful mural.